 Learn to Row

 Want to try rowing?
-Charlotte Youth Rowing will offer new rowers an opportunity to get a taste of what the program is all about during Learn to Row which will take place from 10:00 am September 7th to 10:00 am September 8th.
+Charlotte Youth Rowing will offer new rowers an opportunity to get a taste of what the program is all about during Learn to Row.
 This is a fun, overnight event at YMCA’s Camp Thunderbird that allows prospective rowers a chance to gauge whether they like the sport and to meet other current and potential teammates.

 Join the team

-Fall 2019 Registration is now open and will close on August 16th.
+Spring 2020 Registration will open in January or February.
+Please check back for further information.
 Below is information about how to register.
 These instructions will be for both members and non-members.

 Guide to YMCA Registration